How Negative Feedback Loops During Exercise Affect Heart Rate and Blood Pressure

 Advertisement

 A good example of a positive feedback mechanism would be training a puppy.
-If your dog fetches a ball and you give them positive feedback, like a pat and a treat, they will be encouraged to repeat the behavior and fetch more balls.
-In contrast, if your puppy chews up your shoes and you give them negative feedback by scolding them, they will be less likely to destroy them in the future.
+If your dog fetches a ball and you give them positive feedback, like a pat and a treat, they'll be encouraged to repeat the behavior and fetch more balls.
+In contrast, if your puppy chews up your running shoes and you give them negative feedback by scolding them, they will be less likely to destroy your footwear in the future.

 The 5 Stages of a Feedback Loop